denizgenc/my-public-notes/cloud/aws/aif-c01/aws_ai_practitioner_learning_plan/02_exploring_ai_use_cases.md

 # Machine Learning Techniques and Use Cases
 Three broad ML techniques:
 - Supervised learning (ML is trained on labelled data)
-- Unsupervised learnin (ML is trained on unlabelled data)
+- Unsupervised learning (ML is trained on unlabelled data)
 - Reinforcement learning (ML is given a performance score, and only some of the data is labelled)

 There's different use cases for each of the above techniques.